 What Is Cellulose Insulation?

-Cellulose insulation is blown-in material primarily made from recycled paper products.
+Cellulose insulation is a blown-in material primarily made from recycled paper products.
 Technicians install cellulose in enclosed walls and unfinished attic floors in both new and existing homes.
 Since this insulation is made from paper, it does not present any health issues to the home dwellers or the installer.

 Related Post: The Difference Between Cleaning and Sanitizing Air Ducts